lucafilippodangelo/ASP.NET-Core-Playground-Bit-More-Serious/README.md

 # ASP.NET-Core-Playground-Bit-More-Serious

 In this project I focused on create an API with REST and dot.net Core.
-Using of the tool postman.
+Using postman and automapper tools.

 ## Main Topics